thuongvovan/espeak-ng-xcframework/BUILD_XCFRAMEWORK.md

-# Building ESpeakNG.xcframework for iOS and macOS
+# Building ESpeakNG.xcframework for Apple Platforms

-This document describes how to build an xcframework for eSpeak NG that supports both iOS and macOS (arm64 only) for use in Swift projects.
+This document describes how to build an xcframework for eSpeak NG that supports macOS, Mac Catalyst, and iOS (device + simulator) for use in Swift projects.

 ## Prerequisites